Here are links offering a variety of formats to access materials related to Frederic Laloux’s Reinventing Organizations.

 - The Wiki, beautifully described as “a labor of love, the work of a joyful community, dedicated to soulful organizations everywhere coming to life.”

-- Excellent blog by Corporate Rebels, a pair of fellows who are visiting teal leaders around the world and writing about their experiences.
+- Excellent blog by Corporate Rebels, a Dutch group who are visiting teal leaders around the world and writing about their experiences.

 - Enlivening Edge (community of practice growing around the book), currently offering a blog, videos, and a facebook group.